Nour-AlSulaIs/202271740-Nour-Al-Sulais-assignment4/docs/ai-usage-report.md

 ### ChatGPT

-I used ChatGPT as a learning and support tool throughout this assignment.
-It was mainly used for:
+ChatGPT was used as a learning support tool throughout this assignment.
+It assisted in problem-solving, debugging, and improving the overall quality of the application.

+Key use cases include:

 - Debugging CSS layout and alignment issues (Flexbox & Grid)
-- Improving responsive design for desktop, tablet, and mobile screens
+- Enhancing responsive design across desktop, tablet, and mobile devices
-- Implementing a Dark/Light mode toggle using JavaScript
+- Implementing a Dark/Light mode toggle using JavaScript and localStorage
-- learning the typing animation for the "Software Engineer" tagline
+- Learning and applying typing animation for the “Software Engineer” tagline
-- Understanding how to implement interactive features using JavaScript
+- Building interactive features using JavaScript (DOM manipulation)
-- Creating a "Show More / Show Less" functionality for projects
+- Implementing "Show More / Show Less" functionality for project cards
-- Handling form submission and displaying a success message
+- Handling form submission and displaying user feedback messages
-- Fixing 3D transform inheritance issues where tags appeared tilted when paused
+- Resolving 3D transform issues in the skills sphere animation
-- Refining the JavaScript animation loop using requestAnimationFrame and manual rotation math
+- Improving animation performance using requestAnimationFrame
-- Adding dynamic content using an external API to display real-time advice
+- Integrating an external API to display dynamic advice content

-ChatGPT was primarily used for explanations, debugging guidance, and learning new techniques rather than automatically generating the entire project.
+ChatGPT was mainly used for explanations, debugging guidance, and learning new techniques rather than generating full solutions.

 ---